leoapagano/TimeRelease/README.md

 This could potentially be useful if you want to wait, say, an hour, before being able to access a password, as a form of stolen device protection.

+## WARNING!

+Always keep your output `timerelease.json` file secret, treating it as if it were a password.
+It is effectively unencrypted as it can be used to decrypt the secret (if such an attacker has sufficient time to complete the puzzle).

 ## Setup

 To get it up and running, first, install dependencies: